-1. REFLECTIONS: There will be 4 of these over the semester.
-(20 pts each / 100 pts total) Each student will be required to complete 4 professional reflections throughout the semester.
+1. REFLECTIONS: There will be 2 of these over the semester.
+(20 pts each / 40 pts total) Each student will be required to complete 4 professional reflections throughout the semester.
 These are designed to allow students the opportunity to dig deeper into the course material and classroom discussions, examining how your lived experiences and newly discovered understandings of the field shape your social work practice.
 Prompts for each topic will be discussed in class and will be available on Canvas (under the "Assignment Drop Box" tab).

-Students are strongly discouraged from moving ahead and completing the next Reflection until we have had time to dig into the material as a class.
-For example, students should not begin working on their First Reflection until we have gotten through at least the activities, reading, and lecture for Week 2.
-This will allow you to have all of the tools necessary to complete the assignment.
+Students are strongly discouraged from moving ahead and completing the next Reflection until you have had time to absorb and touch on all activities, readings and lectures leading up that assignment.
+This will allow you to have all the tools necessary to complete the assignment successfully.

 Submissions should be 2-3 pages long, double-spaced, using the Times New Roman font of 12.
+PLEASE DO NOT SUBMIT ITEMS THAT ARE SHORTER OR LONGER THAN THIS.
 While these can take on a "free write" feel, students are expected to submit papers that meet college level writing standards.
 Reflections are due by Sunday at 11:59pm at the end of their assigned week.
 The grading rubric for this assignment can be found on the Assignment Drop Box page of our Canvas course.

 REFLECTION TOPIC DUE POINTS AVAILABLE

-What I think it is Week Two 20 points

-Through My Lens Week Four 20 points
+Through My Lens Week Two 20 points

-Family Systems Week Six 20 points

-Soft Spots & Blind Spots Week Sixteen 20 points
+Soft Spots & Blind Spots Week Eight 20 points

-TOTAL OF 80 POINTS
+TOTAL OF 40 POINTS

-2. TEXTBOOK QUIZZES: There will be 2 of these over the semester.
-(50 pts / 100 pts total) Students will be required to complete 2 quizzes for this course.
+2. QUIZZES: There will be 3 of these over the semester.
+(1 = 25 pts, 2 = 50 pts / 125 pts total)Students will be required to complete 2 quizzes for this course.
 While material in the assigned books will be discussed in class, in class lectures are designed to continue the conversation that students are exposed to through their reading.
 The quizzes are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings for this course.
 Readings are assigned weekly throughout the semester.
 Quizzes will take place on Canvas.
 Students are expected to complete these individually.
 Each quiz is due by Sunday at 11:59pm at the end of the assigned week.
 While there is no time limit to these quizzes, students have one chance to answer each question.
 Students are encouraged to have their course books, class notes, and Canvas materials open to them while taking the quiz.
 The instructor will engage students in an opportunity for in-class review of the material during the week prior to the quiz.

-TEXTBOOK QUIZZES DUE POINTS AVAILABLE Understanding our Course & Classroom Week One 25 Points Quiz One (Pages 1 - 141) Week Seven 50 Points Quiz Two (Pages 142 - 359) Week Fifteen 50 Points TOTAL OF 125 POINTS
+TEXTBOOK QUIZZES DUE POINTS AVAILABLE Understanding our Course & Classroom Week One 25 Points Quiz One (first 1⁄2 of the semester's material) Week Four 50 Points Quiz Two (second / 2 of the semester's material) Week Eight 50 Points TOTAL OF 125 POINTS